merenut/TilingWindowManager/Readme.md

-# Tiling Window Manager for Windows
+# Tenraku - Tiling Window Manager for Windows

 A **production-ready tiling window manager** for Windows 10/11, written in Rust, inspired by Hyprland and Waybar.